 Different practices may use other kinds of tools and technology.
 Knowing what happens during the procedure and what’s used can reassure you if you’re nervous about having LASIK.

-Most practices use the most recent, advanced technology available to ensure the safest and most effective procedure possible.
+South Texas Eye Institute uses the most recent, advanced technology available to ensure the safest and most effective procedure possible.
 Knowing you’re getting the best can give you confidence in choosing to get LASIK.

 If the practice you’re considering is using old, outdated technology, this is a red flag, and you may want to consider going somewhere else.